horker/oxyplotcli2/docs/md/New-OxyIntervalBarSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.IntervalBarSeries object that represents a series for bar charts defined by to/from values.
+Returns an object that represents a series for bar charts defined by to/from values.